Adding a partner to your property is straightforward, but it's a big decision that requires some serious consideration.

-Every case is different when it comes to adding a partner to your property, so the Department of Land and Property Information recommends that everyone seeks legal and professional advice through the process.
+The Department of Land and Property Information recommends that everyone seeks legal and professional advice before adding someone to their property title.

 If you plan to transfer a share in your property or renegotiate any mortgage, the first step is to contact your lender.
 Your lender will assess the financial situation of both parties and may or may not give you consent.
 If approval is given, your lender will most likely lodge all the documents.
 This can include the Certificate of Title after you have the Transfer Form stamped from the Office of State Revenue (OSR).
 There is usually a fee involved in this process.

 - Married couples.
 Both involved in the property have rights to the property, so each individual would have a claim on the property regardless of whose names appear on the deeds.

 - Adding a long term partner.
 By adding a partner onto the mortgage, you will both get fair rights if the property is sold.
 If you initially purchased the property, its wise to protect your investment under a ‘tenants in common’ arrangement.
 Speaking to a solicitor will help this process run smoothly.